Using dynamic loss weighting to boost improvements in forecast stability: Introduction

 If forecasts are not updated, we avoid the additional costs from induced forecast instability; however, we also miss out on the potential benefits resulting from improvements in forecast accuracy.
 Ideally, if we could fully quantify these associated costs and benefits, we could optimally trade off accuracy and stability.
 However, this quantification is often difficult in practice \citep{tunc2013simple}.
 An alternative approach is to focus on improving stability without sacrificing accuracy \citep{vanbelle2023}.
 This approach is reasonable because, when forecasts are updated in practice, it is implicitly assumed that the benefits of improved accuracy outweigh the costs of induced instability.
 Nevertheless, (slightly) less accurate but more stable algorithmic forecasts might be justified, as instabilities can cause (non-technical) users to lose trust in the forecasting system, possibly resulting in unwarranted judgmental adjustments that might reduce forecast accuracy \citep{petropoulos2022forecasting}.

 \citet{vanbelle2023} propose a methodology for optimizing global neural point forecasting models for both forecast accuracy and stability that has been empirically shown to improve forecast stability without leading to considerable losses in accuracy.
-The key element of their proposed solution is the use of a composite loss function, which can be conceptually formulated as follows:

-where $\mathcal{L}_\text{error}$ is a loss function that optimizes forecast accuracy by quantifying the difference between the forecast $\hat{y}$ and the observed value $y$, $\mathcal{L}_\text{instability}$ is a loss function for forecast stability that measures the difference between the forecast $\hat{y}$ and an older forecast $\hat{y}_\text{old}$ for the same time period, and $\lambda \in [0,1]$ is a hyperparameter that controls the weight assigned to forecast instability during training.
-They apply this methodology to extend the N-BEATS \citep{oreshkin2020nbeats} deep learning method for univariate point forecasting, resulting in a new method named N-BEATS-S. The authors empirically demonstrate that there are $\lambda$ values for which N-BEATS-S produces as accurate but more stable forecasts than those of N-BEATS.
+The key element of their proposed solution is to cast the problem as a bi-objective optimization task by using a composite loss function, which can be conceptually formulated as follows: where $\mathcal{L}_\text{error}$ is a loss function that optimizes forecast accuracy by quantifying the difference between the forecast $\hat{y}$ and the observed value $y$, $\mathcal{L}_\text{instability}$ is a loss function for forecast stability that measures the difference between the forecast $\hat{y}$ and an older forecast $\hat{y}_\text{old}$ for the same time period, and $\lambda \in [0,1]$ is a hyperparameter that controls the weight assigned to forecast instability during training.
+They apply this methodology to extend the N-BEATS \citep{oreshkin2020nbeats} deep learning method for univariate point forecasting, resulting in a new method named N-BEATS-S. The authors empirically demonstrate that there are $\lambda$ values for which N-BEATS-S produces forecasts that are as accurate but more stable than those of N-BEATS.
 Moreover, in some cases, N-BEATS-S even outperforms N-BEATS in terms of forecast accuracy, suggesting that the forecast instability loss term may also serve as a regularization mechanism, potentially improving generalization performance.